‘Horrible:’ 64 dead in Ethiopian airstrike on Tigray

 Most of the patients taken to regional hospitals weren’t critical, he said: “The critical patients were already dead.”
 Like others, he spoke on condition of anonymity for fear of retaliation.

-A military spokesman, Col. Getnet Adane, told journalists that fighters supporting the Tigray region’s former leaders had assembled to celebrate Martyrs’ Day on Tuesday when the airstrike occurred.
+A military spokesman, Col. Getnet Adane, told journalists that fighters supporting the Tigray region’s former leaders had assembled to celebrate Martyrs’ Day when the airstrike occurred.

 “The Ethiopian air force uses the latest technology, so it conducted a precision strike that was successful,” he said.